rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Current stable version
 - Previous stable version
-- Another specific version of stable Rust
+- Some other specific version of stable Rust
 - Beta release
 - Latest nightly
 - A specific version of nightly